cwawire/cwawire/README.md

 **Hi, I’m Clyde Wawire**

-I analyze operational data to understand what’s working, what’s not, and where performance can be improved.**.
+I analyze operational data to understand what’s working, what’s not, and where performance can be improved.

 A lot of my work comes down to answering a simple question:
 **what’s actually driving the results we’re seeing? **